VoxelPrincess/code-spells/bottle/testing_modules.md

-# 🧪 Testing a Python Module by Importing Functions
+# Testing Imported Functions in Bottle

+This guide explains how to test imported functions in Bottle applications.

 ## 1. Conditions to Allow Testing